 The church has many 13th century exterior features and was built on the site of an earlier Saxon church; a Saxon coffin was found at the base of the tower.
 Although many features were destroyed during the 16th and 17th centuries, careful restoration has meant some can still be enjoyed today.

-The village boasts two golf courses and a huge choice of walking routes to enjoy the surrounding countryside.
+The village boasts two golf courses and a huge choice of walking routes for you and your four legged friends to enjoy the surrounding countryside.